SimonBuxx/LogiJS/README.md

 green or blue.
 When you add other objects, click on "Delete" or start the simulation, this mode will be left.
 You can also enter the properties mode with the escape key.
 ### The "New" and "Select" Buttons
 With the "New" button, you can create a new sketch, deleting all of the previous sketch and resetting the view.
-With the "Select" button, you can select an area to move it around on the canvas.
-Copy and delete will come later for that but are not integrated right now.
+The "Select" button is not yet implemented but will be used in the future to select parts of a sketch and copy, delete or move it.
+Right now, you can draw a rectangle with it, but there's now functionality.
 ### Changing number of inputs and rotating gates
 Right now, these features are only accessible with the keyboard.
 Hitting the numbers 1 to 0 will change the number of inputs of each new gate to this value (0 for 10).
 Rotating gates and custom elements can be done with the arrow keys.
 Right is the default direction.